tnthienbach/Domestic-Tour-booking-trend-at-Tuoi-Tre-Viet-Travel-2022-2025-/README.md

  I. Background

-Founded in 2011 in Da Nang City, Tuổi Trẻ Việt Travel specialized in providing domestic tours to tourist destinations across Viet Nam.
+Founded in 2011 in Da Nang City, Tuoi Tre Viet Travel specialized in providing domestic tours to tourist destinations across Viet Nam.
 In its inception, the company provide tour to destinations such as Hoi An, Da Nang City, and Hue.
 Since 2022, the company expanded its operations to include tours to destinations such as Phu Quoc, Ho Chi Minh City, Nha Trang, Da Lat, Ha Noi, Ha Long, and Sapa.

 This report focus on analyzing trends regarding domestic tour services at Tuoi Tre Viet Travel, including peak periods, tourism product và customer segments.
 Based on the findings, the report wil provide suggestions to improve the quality of sales, product and service experience.